 -

-Carol Carman’s Writing Club Prompt: L is for Light (or lights)
+Carol Carman’s Writing Club Prompt: X is for All Sorts of Things

 -